Past, Present, and Future of TRIA

-The first step was forming a partnership between a private sports medicine practice (The Orthopaedic Center), a multi-specialty health care provider (Park Nicollet Health Services) and an academic center (Department of Orthopaedic Surgery, University of Minnesota Physicians).
+The first step was forming a partnership between a private sports medicine practice (The Orthopedic Center), a multi-specialty health care provider (Park Nicollet Health Services) and an academic center (Department of Orthopaedic Surgery, University of Minnesota Physicians).
 The idea was to bring all elements of orthopedics together to improve patient care while eliminating the breakdown in how patients, care providers, insurance companies, and hospitals work together.

 The founding orthopedic surgeons also wanted to contribute to the science of orthopedic medicine and create a comprehensive center for orthopedic research and education.

 On March 15, 2005, TRIA opened at 494 & France Avenue in Bloomington, Minnesota, offering comprehensive orthopedic care – from diagnosis to treatment to surgery – at one convenient location.

 TRIA has experienced tremendous growth in recent years, to accommodate the increasing number of patients and providers.
 In 2012, TRIA Physical Therapy transitioned into a new facility in Bell Plaza, next door to TRIA.
 It includes a functional training area, a gym, and a variety of rehabilitative equipment for specialty programs.
 In 2015, TRIA Orthopedic Urgent Care in Maple Grove opened its doors, offering acute injury and sports medicine care through the Orthopedic Urgent Care.
 TRIA Orthopedic Center Woodbury opened in 2017, followed by TRIA Clinic in downtown St. Paul in early 2018.